Planning to leave your smartphone or laptop at home when you go on vacation this month. Think again. Not sending emails on vacation is so last year.

 In a perfect world, you wouldn’t check messages at all.
 Consider what happened to Anna Beyder, who works for an Atlanta-based technology company.
 On a recent vacation, she decided to log into her email account — and regrets it.

-“I opened an email that I thought was totally harmless only to find out that it said that my office was relocating to another city and I was being assigned to a new manager,” she says.
+“I opened an email that I thought was totally harmless only to find out that it said that my office was relocating to another city.
+I was being assigned to a new manager,” she says.
 Although it didn’t ruin her vacation, “I wish I hadn’t opened it,” she says.

 But it’s far from a perfect world.
 In a sense, leisure travelers like Beyder and Tsukimura are becoming more like business travelers, who don’t even go to the bathroom without a device.
 I’m not making that up.
 A new Skyroam survey says that 98 percent of road warriors use a smartphone “at all times.”
 Nearly 60 percent use a tablet computer and 70 percent carry a laptop computer.

 Laura Barta says she uses her phone to get directions when she’s on vacation.
 Unplugging would mean leaving Google Maps at home.
+She also uses her smartphone to do vacation planning.
 And because she’s gone for two weeks at a time, it also helps to keep a smartphone if “anything really urgent” comes along, says Barta, who runs a toy company in Hershey, Pa.

 Of course, I don’t recommend trying this every time an airline or hotel employee gives you an answer you don’t like.
 But isn’t it nice to know you can record an incident if it happens?